dotzenith/tilde/README.md

 With a residential internet connection, your public IP is liable to change at any given moment.
 This is why you'll need to set up Dynamic DNS to make sure the Wireguard tunnel can still connect you to your home network even if your public IP changes.

-Tilde assumes this will be done using Cloudflare and your own domain.
+tilde assumes this will be done using Cloudflare and your own domain.
 You can also use something like [freedns](https://freedns.afraid.org/) but you'll need to modify some code to get that to work.

 Once you have a domain from either Cloudflare itself or transferred over to Cloudflare's DNS servers, you'll need to add a new "A" record.
 Make sure the proxy status for the record is set to `DNS` only.